idelc/UCR_UAS_RouteCreationTools/obstacles.md

 Lines contain 3 values seperated by commas.

-Latitude, Logitude, and radius of the object in ft.
+Latitude, Longitude, and radius of the object in ft.

 Lat/Long will be given in decimal degrees.